adobe/react-spectrum/rfcs/2019-v3-slots.md

 These next examples show how easily we can achieve vastly different layouts without changing anything in React Spectrum or in products.
 Only the things that need changing have been included.

 It's all CSS.

+Both of these examples use the same JSX from the [previous example](#end-user-example)

 #### Horizontal layout
 Design
 ![Image of Redlined grid](images/slots/horizontal-card-layout.png)

 Spectrum CSS

 ```css
 .container {
   display: grid;